 Children need guidance to make the right choices when it comes to what to eat and how to spend their time.
 The patterns you develop now will affect your child into adulthood.
 So it is so important to help your child develop a healthy lifestyle at a young age.

 What can parents do?
 As a parent, you have a huge influence over your child’s life.
 If you eat healthy foods and take time to exercise, you increase the chance that your child will adopt these habits.

 What if you are not sure how to help your child eat better or be more physically fit?
-No problem.
 Here are guidelines to promote a healthy and fit lifestyle.

 All children should take an active role in their own nutrition.
 Get them involved in all of the stages of healthy eating:

 MyPlate Kids' Place is a government initiative to encourage healthy eating.
 While planning meals with your child, use MyPlate Kids' Place as a guide to help you include the basic food groups:

 Have your child help you on your next trip to the grocery store.
 Use this as a chance to reinforce the MyPlate basics.
 For example, encourage your child to pick out new healthy foods to try.
 Make sure to include healthy snack choices for school.
 Let them pick out a new fruit or vegetable to try.